Read More

 Under the Section 105(h) and Section 125 nondiscrimination rules, an employer is prohibited from discriminating in favor of highly compensated individuals.
 Accordingly, when a contribution strategy varies cost, it is important to assess whether to plan design based on class differentiations complies with all benefit nondiscrimination rules.

-Many states set a minimum contribution requirement for employers mandating it to contribute at least 50% of the employee’s insurance premium.
-The exact requirement varies by state.
-Employers should exercise caution when making contribution changes that significantly reduce its responsibility for a portion of the premium.
+Many states and insurance carriers set a minimum contribution requirement for employers.
+Most mandate employers contribute at least 50% of the employee’s insurance premium.
+The exact requirement may vary by state and carrier.
+Employers should exercise caution when making contribution changes that significantly reduce their responsibility for a portion of the premium.
+Before making any changes, check state law and contracts with the insurance carrier.

 5. The ACA requires ALEs to offer affordable coverage.